AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/asset_preview.md

 ## Preview levels

-By default, the Asset Preview shows your selected asset in a different level from the level you are currently working on in the Editor.
-It uses the same default level that the Editor uses when you create a new level, taken from the core resources that come with {{ProductName}}.
+By default, the Asset Preview shows your selected asset in a different level from the level you are currently working on in the editor.
+It uses the same default level that the editor uses when you create a new level, taken from the core resources that come with {{ProductName}}.

 You can change the background of the Asset Preview, if you want to see your assets rendered with different scenery, different lighting, and a different shading environment.